siddhartha-gadgil/DeptWeb/_seminars/2020/2020-11-11-carlos-perez.md

 ---

-In this expository lecture we will discuss some recent results concerning fractional Poincaré and PoincaréSobolev inequalities with weights, the degeneracy.
+In this expository lecture we will discuss some recent results concerning fractional Poincaré and Poincaré-Sobolev inequalities with weights, the degeneracy.
 These results improve some well known estimates due to Fabes-Kenig-Serapioni from the 80’s in connection with the local regularity of solutions of degenerate elliptic equations and also some